Ubikitina/ubikitina.github.io/_posts/2025-04-19-aws-support-experience.md

 date: 2025-04-19
 ---

-This week, I was working on a pretty intense project that relies heavily on **AWS Glue** as part of our data pipeline.
+A few weeks ago, I was working on a pretty intense project that relies heavily on **AWS Glue** as part of our data pipeline.
 I work at a company where we use **AWS for both development and production**, and luckily, we have an active **AWS Support plan**.
 Although it’s been available to us all this time, I had never used it... until now.
 And I have to say — it was a really positive surprise. 😌

 ## AWS Support Plans – A Quick Overview